cedricbonhomme/cedricbonhomme.org/content/contact.md

 55F5 D60E EFCA 3591 0089 18E7 A1CB 94DE 57B7 A70D
 ```

-I love hearing from people.
-But please, do not contact me in order to ask for
-help or about an issue concerning one of my projects.
-It takes me too much time.
+I really enjoy hearing from people.
+However, if you have a question or issue
-Use the dedicated issue tracker.
+related to one of my projects, please use the dedicated issue tracker instead
+of reaching out to me directly.
+Handling support requests personally takes more
+time than I can afford — the tracker helps keep things organized and manageable.

 ## IRC